What Is Common Stock?

-Common Stocks and How They Work
+The Basics and How They Work

-Common stocks are one form of a piece of ownership of a corporation.
-They are the type of stock that most people are thinking of when they use the term "stock."
-Since stocks are partial ownership of a corporation, they are also known as "shares."
 Common stocks allow stockholders to vote on corporate issues, such as the board of directors and accepting takeover bids.
 Most of the time, stockholders receive one vote per share.
 Stockholders also receive a copy of the corporation's annual report.

 Many corporations also give stockholders dividend payouts.
 These dividend payouts will change based on how profitable the company is.